-During the year, the five largest customers of the Group in aggregate accounted for approximately 98% of the total revenue of the Group and the largest customer accounted for approximately 87% of the total revenues of the Group.
+During the year ended 31 December 2022, the five largest customers of the Group in aggregate accounted for approximately 98% of the total revenue of the Group and the largest customer accounted for approximately 90% of the total revenues of the Group.
 The Group has business relationship with its largest customer and most of the major customers for more than 10 years.
-For the credit period granted to the customers, please refer to note 19 to the consolidated financial statements.
-The material payment from the customers has been settled within the credit time frame.
+For the credit period granted to the customers, please refer to note 18 to the consolidated financial statements.
+The material payment from the customers has been settled within the credit period.

-The five largest suppliers of the Group in aggregate accounted for approximately 42% of the total purchases of the Group and the largest supplier accounted for approximately 17% of the total purchases of the Group.
-The Group has had a business relationship with its largest supplier and most of the major suppliers for more than 10 years.
-For the credit period granted by the suppliers, please refer to note 23 to the consolidated financial statements.
-The material payables are paid within the credit time frame.
+The five largest suppliers of the Group in aggregate accounted for approximately 32% of the total purchases of the Group and the largest supplier accounted for approximately 9% of the total purchases of the Group.
+The Group has business relationship with its largest supplier and most of the major suppliers for more than 10 years.
+For the credit period granted by the suppliers, please refer to note 21 to the consolidated financial statements.
+The material payables are paid within the credit period.

-At no time during the year had a director, an associate of a director or a shareholder of the Company and to the best knowledge of the Directors owned more than 5% of the number of issued shares of the Company have an interest in any of the Group's five largest customers and/or five largest suppliers.
+At no time during the year ended 31 December 2022 had a Director, an associate of a Director or a Shareholder (which, to the best knowledge of the Directors, owned more than 5% of the number of issued shares of the Company) have an interest in any of the Group's five largest customers and/or five largest suppliers.